-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Coursing that are governed for your What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Emergency care Emergency care refers to services that are: • Furnished by a provider qualified to furnish emergency services, and • Needed to evaluate or stabilize an emergency medical condition.
+What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Emergency care Emergency care refers to services that are: • Furnished by a provider qualified to furnish emergency services, and • Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
 Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
 For information on observation, see "Outpatient hospital observation".
 You have emergency care coverage in the United States and worldwide.
 Note: If you get Part D Medicare-covered self-administered drugs in an emergency room setting, they may be covered under your prescription drug benefit on this plan.
 See Chapter 6, Section 8, for more information on what happens when you get a Part D drug in a medical setting.
 In- and out-of-service are \$110 for each Medicare-covisit.
-Out-of-network cost sharing combined out-of-pocket many You do not pay this amount hospital within 24 hours for the service are \$100 for each Medicare-covisit. overed emergency room ag will apply toward your aximum. at if you are admitted to the
+Out-of-network cost sharing combined out-of-pocket may a do not pay this amount hospital within 24 hours for the service are \$100 for each Medicare-covisit. overed emergency room ag will apply toward your aximum. axif you are admitted to the

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Convices that are severed for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Enhanced disease management \$0 for these services.
-Care management is available to provide education, care coordination and support for all health conditions, with a particular emphasis on the management of chronic conditions.
-Care management is focused on assisting members in maximizing their health outcomes and functional capabilities as well as improving their quality of life.
+Sarvings that are governed for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Enhanced disease management Care management is available to provide education, care coordination and support for all health conditions, with a particular emphasis on the management of chronic conditions.
+Care management is focused on assisting members in maximizing their health outcomes and functional capabilities as well as improving their quality of life. \$0 for these services.
 Health and wellness education programs These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, COPD, diabetes, heart failure, kidney disease, and conditions requiring special diets.
 Support for stress, anxiety, and depression is also available.
 We offer these programs to enrich the health and lifestyles of our members.
-Abridge BrainHQ Enhanced disease management Fitness (SilverSneakers®) Health education In-home safety assessment Nutritional education Post-discharge in-home medication reconciliation Telemonitoring For more information, please refer to the individual program listed in this medical \$0 for these services.
+Abridge BrainHQ Enhanced disease management Fitness (SilverSneakers®) Health education In-home safety assessment Nutritional education Post-discharge in-home medication reconciliation Telemonitoring For more information, please refer to the individual program listed in this medical benefits chart. \$0 for these services.